 Goal: For 30 days, eat according to these four rules: 1) Eat whatever foods you like, but 2) stop when you are about 75% full, 3) eat only in response to the feeling of hunger (not social cues or anything else), and 4) drink nothing but water.

 What happened: It wasn’t especially pleasant and it made eating a lot more complicated.
 I learned that hunger is seldom the trigger for eating.
 Most of our food consumption revolves around social expectations and habits, and it’s really difficult logistically to eat only in response to your body’s needs.
-I did learn an important skill though—how to refrain from eating when some part of you wants to— which I would refine in Experiment 20 five godzillatabascoyears later.
+I did learn an important skill though—how to refrain from eating when some part of you wants to— which I would refine in Experiment 20 five years later.

 Where I am with it today: Today I don’t think much in terms of “defensive eating” but I generally eat more slowly, and I overeat less often.
 This doesn’t have much to do with the experiment though.
 I’ve just become more conscious of food intake and I don’t feel such a need to defend myself against my impulses.